 What does the Lord require in the first commandment?

-That I must avoid and flee all idolatry, sorcery, magic arts, invocation of saints or other creatures.
+That I must avoid and flee all idolatry, sorcery, superstitious enchantments, invocation of saints or other creatures.

 What is idolatry?